John William Ellis

-John William Ellis (1853 – 6 August 1918) was a New Zealand businessman and mayor of Hamilton from 1917 to 1918.
+John William Ellis MBE (1853 – 6 August 1918) was a New Zealand businessman and mayor of Hamilton from 1917 to 1918.

 His progressive mother encouraged him to integrate with local Māori from an early age, which later facilitated his trading on the borders of the King Country and go on to gain rights to fell and mill timber.
 That led to formation of one of the largest timber companies, Ellis & Burnand, with its head office in Hamilton, where he became a councillor, then mayor.

 Early life and family

 John William was born to early feminist, Ellen Elizabeth Ellis (née Colebrook), and Oliver Sidney Ellis (a builder) in 1853 at Guildford.
 His two younger brothers died in their childhood.
 They emigrated to Auckland in 1859, where his mother encouraged her sons to learn Māori and play with Māori children, so that John became an interpreter, then a teacher.
 He and his mother returned to England in 1864.
 She left him at boarding school when she returned to Auckland in 1865.

 John returned when he was 14 and worked in a stationer's shop in Auckland.
 Around 6 years later (in 1900 he said he'd been in the King Country for 26 years, so about 1874) he opened a general store at Moawhango.

 By 1875 he had Motakotako store, just north of Aotea Harbour.
 That seems to coincide with a report of a post office, with a courteous postmaster, reopening to serve Aotea.
 Much of the trade exchanged goods for pigs, which he shipped to Auckland, at one stage owning a schooner, which was wrecked in 1877.
 In 1880 he was described as, "acquiring a reputation for honour and probity, alike from European and Maori, which a prince might envy; and his sleek teams of ten or more bullocks drawing his heavily laded American waggon (an innovation which caused much needless speculation as to its usefulness), as seen winding along the ill-formed roads of the unkempt wilderness".
 John sold the Motakotako store in 1882.

 At Motakotako John taught Wiremu Tauira's daughter, Te Remi Kauki Tauira, European ways and, despite attempts to discourage a romance, in 1877, he and Kauki seem to have been approved in a Māori hui 'marriage'.
 A daughter, Lucy, was born in 1879.
 John and Kauki separated in 1885 after she was called home by her family.
 She died at Rukumoana Marae in 1922.
 Lucy married John, son of Rev. J. H. Gray.

 John's father, Oliver, died on 12 March 1883 and his mother, Ellen, on 17 April 1895.
 John burnt most copies of his mother's 1882 feminist novel, believing his father to be an occasional drinker, rather than the drunkard portrayed in the novel.